dmaskasky/vscode-scoped-jsx/CONTRIBUTING.md

 ## Pull Requests

-- **Please first discuss** the change you wish to make via [issue](https://github.com/Divlo/vscode-styled-jsx/issues) before making a change.
+- **Please first discuss** the change you wish to make via [issue](https://github.com/dmaskasky/vscode-scoped-styles/issues) before making a change.
 It might avoid a waste of your time.

 - Ensure your code respect linting.

 - Make sure your **code passes the tests**.

-If you're adding new features to **vscode-styled-jsx**, please include tests.
+If you're adding new features to **vscode-scoped-styles**, please include tests.

 ## Commits